vscode-icons/vscode-icons/README.md

 As you all know, VSCode currently supports File and Folder icons but this was not like this from the beginning.
 Read this great article by [@chrisdias](https://twitter.com/chrisdias): ["Rebellion.
 Mutiny.
 Revolt.
 Uprising."](https://code.visualstudio.com/blogs/2016/09/08/icon-themes) if you want to learn the history about this plugin and how finally icons landed in VSCode.

-During the summer of 2016 I had great support from the community and the VSCode team.
-It's alsow worth mentioning the tremendous help that I received from [@aeschli](https://github.com/aeschli) (VSCode Team) and specially from [@jens1o](https://github.com/jens1o) (community member), which turned out to be a 14 years old amazing coder!
+During the summer of 2016, I had great support from the community and the VSCode team.
+It's also worth mentioning the tremendous help that I received from [@aeschli](https://github.com/aeschli) (VSCode Team) and especially from [@jens1o](https://github.com/jens1o) (community member), which turned out to be a 14-year-old amazing coder!

-Later on, until the present moment, [@JimiC](https://github.com/JimiC) entered into the scene and I have to say that he's been a real revolution to this project.
-With his incredible insight, precision and determination he's improving this extension way beyond it was initially intended.
+Later on, until the present moment, [@JimiC](https://github.com/JimiC) entered the scene and I have to say that he's been a real revolution to this project.
+With his incredible insight, precision and determination, he's improving this extension way beyond it was initially intended.

-I'm very happy to be part of this team along with [@jens1o](https://github.com/jens1o) and [@JimiC](https://github.com/JimiC).
-It's really a present to work with you guys.
-Much of the credit of this extension is theirs.
+I'm very happy to be part of this team, along with [@jens1o](https://github.com/jens1o) and [@JimiC](https://github.com/JimiC).
+It's really a gift to work with you guys.
+Most of the credits of this extension are theirs.
 It's also community's.
-And remember that if you want to be a contributor or even become a regular into our team, you'll be more than welcome! :D
+And remember that if you want to be a contributor or even become a regular of our team, you'll are more than welcome to join! :D

 ## Main Contributors